 (Geo, Water, Hydraulic Structures)

-John has over 19 years of experience in the consultancy of design, management and leadership in the built environment.
-He has a wide range of experience in delivering varied and complex multidisciplinary building projects, ranging from complex roof stadia structures, research laboratory facilities, infrastructure works, educational and retail facilities to hotel, commercial and social infrastructure projects.
-John provides leadership to the business development team for the structural and buildings group and is part of the senior management team for the Structures Group.
+John has over 20 years of experience in the consultancy of design, management and leadership in the built environment.
+He has a wide range of experience in delivering varied and complex multidisciplinary building projects, ranging from complex roof stadia structures, research laboratory facilities, public infrastructure works, educational and retail facilities to hotel, commercial and social infrastructure projects.
+John provides leadership to the business development team for the structural and buildings group and is part of the senior management team for the structures group.
 He also provides leadership in the implementation of sound design and digital innovation principals through the buildings group, with a key focus to best delivery.

-Murray is the Executive Director for Transport Major Project Development for the Department of Transport Planning and Local Infrastructure (DTPLI).
-He has worked for the Department since 1990.
-Through collaboration and partnerships across DTPLI and other government departments and agencies, MPD supports the Secretary (DTLIP) in being accountable to Government for effective development, funding and procurement of priority projects as part of an integrated transport pipeline, drawn from the Government's land use, economic and transport plans.
-MPD also supports the Deputy Secretary Strategic Transport Planning to significantly contribute to the achievement of integrated strategic outcomes.
+Murray has worked for the Transport Department since 1990.
+Through collaboration and partnerships across DTPLI and other government departments and agencies, TPP supports the Department Secretary in being accountable to Government for effective development, funding and procurement of priority projects as part of an integrated transport pipeline, drawn from the Government's land use, economic and transport plans.
+TPP also supports the Deputy Secretary Strategic Transport Planning to significantly contribute to the achievement of integrated strategic outcomes.

 |Dusha Dayananda, Associate Civil/Structural Engineer, Wood Group PSN |

-Dusha recently completed his degree in Civil Engineering (Honours) at Monash University and is now working as a Civil / Structural Graduate at Wood Group PSN.
-His current role is working on offshore engineering projects during the FEED and detail design stage located off the North West Shelf.
-Prior to joining WGPSN he has worked for Yarra Valley Water and Baulderstone in a project delivery role, whilst completing his undergraduate degree.
+Dusha recently completed his degree in Civil Engineering (Honours) at Monash University and is now working as a Structural Engineer at ExxonMobil Retrofit Projects.
+Prior to this he worked for Wood Group PSN on offshore engineering projects during the FEED and detail design stage located off the North West Shelf.
+He has worked for Yarra Valley Water and Baulderstone in a project delivery role, whilst completing his undergraduate degree.

 Dusha was heavily involved in developing a new Civil Engineering Society at Monash University that was geared towards targeting engineering companies to help bridge the gap between industry and undergraduate students.